Bodies in motion

 It is a statement of inertia that a body in motion will stay in motion unless acted upon by an unbalanced external force.
 Unbalanced.

 A body in motion, wobbling from battling forces.
-Unbalanced.
+I am unbalanced.
 Less confident, fearful of risk, afraid of failure.
-In response to my goal of understanding the purpose of others, a good friend asks me "Why are you hiking?".
+Though my project’s goal is to understand the purpose behind other people’s hikes, a good friend asks me "Why are you hiking?".
 I can't fully answer.

 Sharing my hiking and project plans brought on fits of sweat, anxiety and a resurgence of my dislike of disappointing others.
 For weeks I woke up with tension in my jaw from clenching and grinding my teeth.
 In sleep I was straining to keep my mouth closed, afraid to speak and share.

-Awake, I have shared my plans.
+Awake, I have shared my plans to hike.
+I overcame resistance from within and decided to take a risk and make a choice.
 The words I have received, "I'm proud of you", "You've got to do this", "That's amazing", are mirrors of my desire for this hike and this project.
 My community is supporting me in this journey.
 Every word of support and statement of encouragement is a hook in my heart and a nudge out the door.
+I’ve found new inertia.